 • Basic materials.

-• Components.
+• Accessories.

 • Semi-finished products.

-• З with deductions.
+• Z with deductions.

 • Other direct costs.

-An enterprise that is directly involved in production has the right to include in costs only those costs related to goods already sold.
-The rest will go to no sold goods and unfinished production.
-In accounting, this group of expenses is accounted for on account 20.
-For the convenience of the analysis, you can also keep account 43 and calculate the cost on account 20.
-The amount of direct expenses is also reflected in tax accounting, the calculation looks like this:
+An enterprise that is directly involved in production has the right to include in expenses only costs related to goods already sold.
+The rest will go to no goods sold and unfinished production.
+In accounting, this group of expenses is taken into account in account 20.
+For the convenience of analysis, you can also keep account 43 and calculate the cost on account 20.
+Tax accounting also reflects the amount of direct expenses; the calculation looks like this:

 • Depreciation of fixed assets.